microsoft/BotFramework-Composer/extensions/assetLibrary/readme.md

 ## What happens when I add a package that contains an LG files?

-When you add a package that contains a "stand-alone" LG file, it will be copied into your bot -- but it will not appear in the "Bot Responses" interface.
+When you add a package that contains a "stand alone" LG file, it will be copied into your bot -- but it will not appear in the "Bot Responses" interface.
 In order to use the newly imported file, you must write an import statement into the `common.lg` file.

 For example, if a package contains an LG file called `grammar.lg`, it would be necessary to add the following line to `common.lg`.
 Once added, the rules contained in imported templates will be available throughout the bot, and will appear in the editor Intellisense autocomplete.